great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 First open the Environments page in the Cloud Console, then click on the name of the environment to open the Environment details page.
 In the Configuration tab, the name of the Cloud Storage bucket can be found to the right of the DAGs folder.

 This will take you to the folder where DAGs are stored, which can be accessed from the Airflow worker nodes at: `/home/airflow/gcsfuse/dags`.
-The location we want to uploads `gx/` is **one level above the `/dags` folder**.
+The location we want to upload the `gx/` folder to is **one level above the `/dags` folder**.

 Upload the local `gx/` folder either dragging and dropping it into the window, using [`gsutil cp`](https://cloud.google.com/storage/docs/gsutil/commands/cp), or by clicking the `Upload Folder` button.